Shenandoah Valley: 19th century

+The Shenandoah Valley was known as the breadbasket of the Confederacy during the Civil War.
+The enslavement of people as farm laborers was key to the agricultural prosperity of the time.
+By 1850, 27,402 people were enslaved, close to 25% of the total population of the Valley.
+Farmers and landowners forced those enslaved to work, and they beat and demeaned them.
+In Staunton, an enslaved woman who resisted was executed and then her head severed from her body and placed on a pole in a public place near Staunton.

-The Shenandoah Valley was known as the breadbasket of the Confederacy during the Civil War and was seen as a backdoor for Confederate raids on Maryland, Washington, and Pennsylvania.
+The Valley was seen as a backdoor for Confederate raids on Maryland, Washington, and Pennsylvania.
 Because of its strategic importance it was the scene of three major campaigns.
 The first was the Valley Campaign of 1862, in which Confederate General Stonewall Jackson defended the Valley against three numerically superior Union armies.
 The final two were the Valley Campaigns of 1864.
 First, in the summer of 1864, Confederate General Jubal Early cleared the Valley of its Union occupiers and then proceeded to raid Maryland, Pennsylvania, and D.C.
 Then during the autumn, Union General Philip Sheridan was sent to drive Early from the Valley and once-and-for-all deny its use to the Confederates through the use of scorched-earth tactics.
-The Valley, especially in the lower northern section, was also the scene of bitter partisan fighting as the region's inhabitants were deeply divided over loyalties, and Confederate partisan John Mosby and his Rangers frequently operated in the area.
+The Valley, especially in the lower northern section, was also the scene of partisan fighting as the region's inhabitants were deeply divided over loyalties, and Confederate partisan John Mosby and his Rangers frequently operated in the area.

+In April 1865, the end of the Civil War brought large streams of enslaved people hoping to make it to Union lines.
+In the decades following the end of the war, conditions for the formerly enslaved remained difficult.
+"The anger former enslavers in the Valley in the wake of Union victory prompted some to brutalize individuals once enslaved in unprecedented ways."
+The Freedmen's Bureau helped with employment, schooling, and refuge for people dispossessed.
+The communities of Newtown and Zenda were formed.